patbolan/slug/README.md

 starts up their own server, then uses the browser on server to interact.
 Somewaht inconvenient, but allows tight security (only localhost), simplicity.

-To make a proper server we'll need
+To make a proper server we'll need:
 * https and certificates
 * authentication (system-specific users, x.500, token)
 * server management (start, stop, update)